Aggressive Behaviour in Toddlers: How to deal with an angry toddler

-Use words: Ask your little one leading questions to find out what exactly he feels.
-Your child can answer with a simple ‘yes’ or ‘no’.
+Use words: Ask your little one simple questions to find out how he is feeling.
+Keep your questions such that your child can answer with a simple ‘yes’ or ‘no’.
 For example, ‘Are you angry because your toy was taken away?’, or ‘Looks like you are hungry.
 Can I get you your favourite snack?’
 Doing so will help your child understand his own emotions, help him verbalise his feelings, and eventually handle himself better.

 Stick to routines: Children thrive on routine.
 It gives them a sense of security, for they know what to expect next.
 Any deviation from the set schedule throws them off board.
 So, try to stick to your child’s pre-set routine as much as possible, especially for mealtimes and bedtimes.
 In most cases, irritability and moodiness in children can be tracked down to just disrupted schedules.

-Hold your child: Seeing a parent busy with work and not paying enough attention to him can sometimes make a toddler act grumpy.
+Hold your child: Being around a busy parent who is not paying attention to him can sometimes make a toddler act grumpy.
 In such cases, parents can sense beforehand that their child is on his way to a meltdown.
 If you sense your toddler going this way, stop your work.
-Hold and cuddle your child for a few minutes to comfort and calm him before he has the anger outburst.
-Ask your little one to breathe deep – in and out along with you.
+Hold and cuddle your child for a few minutes to comfort and calm him.
+Ask your little one to take deep breaths – in and out along with you.
 Hold your breath together or match each other’s breaths.
 Reassure your child with a promise of some quality time again a little later.

 - Squeeze a soft stress ball